cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 It was originally written to support output in Logstash's JSON format, but has evolved into a highly-configurable, general-purpose, structured logging mechanism for JSON and other Jackson dataformats.
 The structure of the output, and the data it contains, is fully configurable.

 Instead of managing log files directly, we'll log to the console using the `ConsoleAppender`.
-The simplest configuration we may have is using the `LogstashEncoder`, which comes with a pre-defined set of providers:
+The simplest configuration we may have is using the `LogstashEncoder`, which comes with a pre-defined set of providers (https://github.com/logstash/logstash-logback-encoder#standard-fields):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>